bodo-ai/Bodo/docs/docs/installation_and_setup/recommended_mpi_settings.md

 mapping* and *round-robin mapping* options below for your application to achieve the best performance.

+!!! info "Important"
+    These options are only supported in SPMD mode

 ### Block Mapping

 In block mapping, cores of each node in the `hostfile` are filled with